-The newer styles that don't have the juniper-forward flavor are commonly referred to as 'New Western Dry Gin' and these have a broader appeal.
-For drinkers who do not enjoy gin's piney characteristics, the likes of Hendrick's can open up a new world of cocktails.Continue to 2 of 9 below.
+The newer styles that don't have the juniper-forward flavor are commonly referred to as "New Western Dry Gin" and these have a broader appeal.
+For drinkers who do not enjoy gin's piney characteristics, the likes of Hendrick's can open up a new world of cocktails.

 Beefeater London Dry Gin

-You will find that Beefeater has that classic London dry gin flavor.
+You will find that Beefeater has the classic London dry gin flavor.
 It is juniper-forward and has a nice balance of botanicals in the background.
 Distilled of neutral spirits, it features a botanical blend of juniper, coriander, orange and lemon peels, angelica root and seed, licorice, almond, and orris root.

-More Gin From Beefeater
+More Beefeater Gins

 Tanqueray London Dry Gin

-More Gin From Tanqueray
+More Tanqueray Gins

 Once you discover the joy of Tanqueray, be sure to check out the brand's other offerings.
-Tanqueray No. 10 is another icon of the bar that is at a higher proof as well but this one has a lighter mix of botanicals.
+Tanqueray No. 10 is also an icon of the bar that is at a higher proof as well but this one has a lighter mix of botanicals.
 If you like really light gin, give Tanqueray Rangpur a try because you will love the Rangpur lime added to it.

-If you ever come across it again, pick up a bottle of Tanqueray Malacca or their version of an Old Tom Gin.
+If you ever come across them, pick up a bottle of Tanqueray Malacca or their version of an Old Tom Gin.
 Neither is in regular production, but both have made comebacks for short periods over the years.
 Either of these sweeter gins are ideal for classic cocktails.